-Aziloop is unique in offering these two antenna modes in one product:
+Aziloop is unique in offering two antenna modes in one product:

-K9AY mode, where Aziloop operates as a K9AY terminated loop giving a unidirectional cardioid pattern.
+Best for DX: K9AY mode, where Aziloop operates as a K9AY terminated loop giving a uni-directional cardioid pattern.

-Loop mode, producing the classic small loop figure-of-eight bi-directional pattern at low angles, and omni-directional pattern at higher angles.
+Best for general listening and DF: Loop mode, producing the classic small loop figure-of-eight bi-directional pattern at low angles, and omni-directional pattern at higher angles.